BruLamp/BruLamp/README.md

 ## Skills

-- Exploring PYTHON, HTML, CSS, JavaScript
+- Exploring Python, HTML, CSS, JavaScript

 ## What I Do